Sep 1, 2022

 RODNEY WILLOUGHBY: So we're left learning the hard way, which is an awful way to learn.

 RODNEY WILLOUGHBY: That's a lot better than zero.
+And it could go up.

 JAD: Or it might not go up.

-ROBERT: Put him in a coma?
+JAD: Put him in a coma?

-TIM: Do you put him into a coma?
-That you don't know is gonna work.
-Whatever the case, you've actually gotta be glad that Rodney gave Jeanna a shot… because whether or not you think he saved her life or she saved her own life, the fact is that at least we know that rabies isn't quite the killer that we once thought it was.
-He took it off of its throne of death, even if just a little bit maybe.
+TIM: Do you put him into a coma that you don't know is gonna work?
+Whatever the case, you've actually gotta be glad that Rodney gave Jeanna a shot, because whether or not you think that he saved her life or she saved her own life, the fact is that at least now we know that rabies isn't quite the killer that we once thought it was.

-MONICA MURPHY: And when we say, you know, rabies is coming off its 100% throne, it's down to 99.999.
-You know, like it's…
+MONICA MURPHY: And when we say you know rabies is coming off it's a 100% throne, it's, you know, down to 99.999.

-MONICA MURPHY: Yeah, right.
+MONICA MURPHY: Yeah.

 ROBERT: Thank you.